abau171/projecteuler/README.md

 The solutions in this repo are *very nearly* 100% the result of my own ideas or non-Project Euler-specific research on math and algorithms.

+###Running
+All solutions should execute without errors by running `python3 solution/p<problem number>.py` from the repo root.

 ###Utilities
-I try to identify when I am using a particular technique many times throughout my solutions, and create reusable utilities in the `utils/` directory.
+I try to identify when I am using a particular technique many times throughout my solutions, and create reusable utilities in the `solutions/utils/` directory.